www.finextra.com DF Links Available for 300 USD Contact Us to Get Published

 Be careful when choosing the file-saving path.
 It is recommended to save the recovered data to another partition or another hard drive.

 Now the key files in the C drive have been recovered.
 And you can repeat the above steps to recover data in other partitions.
-When you have all important files recovered, exit MiniTool Partition Wizard, shut down the PC, and remove the USB drive.
+When all important files are recovered, exit MiniTool Partition Wizard, shut down the PC, and remove the USB drive.

 Reinstall OS